INRAE Laboratory in Champenoux

 - LabelsNF HQE Tertiaire

-- Notable detailsBiomass heating plant with on-site planting, Canadian well, solid Vosges spruce structure, photovoltaic
+- Notable detailsBiomass heating system with on-site planting, ground-coupled heat exchanger, solid Vosges pine tree structure, photovoltaic panels

 - Selected mediaPlanète Bâtiment – avril 2013, La Lettre B – juin 2014